KaBy34/JavaCore/README.md

 # JavaCore
-Study
+Studying

-Herbert Schildt "The Complete Refernce.
+Herbert Schildt "The Complete Reference.
 Java.
 Ninth Edition"

 Examples from the book.